baffou/PhaseLAB_doc/docs/source/buildMicroscope.rst

 =======================

-In |PhaseLAB|, the setup is composed of two objects:
+In each |PhaseLAB| main file, one needs to start defining the setup.
+The setup is composed of two objects:

 - a |Microscope| object